Issues in higher education in the United States: Declining accessibility and high cost

-According to an analysis of social mobility and higher education in the US by Equality of Opportunity, "colleges that offered many low-income students pathways to success are becoming less accessible over time."
+According to an analysis of social mobility and higher education in the U.S. by Equality of Opportunity, "colleges that offered many low-income students pathways to success are becoming less accessible over time."

-According to a Public Agenda poll, only 43% of Americans say private, nonprofit universities and colleges are worth the cost.
+According to a 2017 Public Agenda poll, only 43 percent of Americans say private, nonprofit universities and colleges are worth the cost.

-Thousands of US college students rely on sponsors to make ends meet.
+Thousands of U.S. college students rely on sponsors to make ends meet.

 Student welfare

 Student debt

 One of the dysfunctions of higher education is rapidly growing student loan debt that may take decades to repay, even if students never graduate.
 Several student debt groups have been created since 2014, after the Debt Collective paid off student loans for 3,700 Everest College students.

-Ending affirmative action
+Affirmative action

-According to multiple sources, the Trump administration's Department of Justice is conducting investigations to ensure that African Americans and Latinos are not favored over whites and Asians.
-In a 2019 Pew poll, 73 percent of a representative sample of Americans said that race or ethnicity should not be a factor in college admissions.
+The Trump administration's Department of Justice reportedly conducted investigations to end affirmative action programs for racial minorities in college admissions.
+In a 2019 Pew Research Center poll, 73 percent of a representative sample of Americans said that race or ethnicity should not be a factor in college admissions.

+On June 29, 2023, the Supreme Court of the United States issued a ruling that ended affirmative action in higher education, with the exception of military academies.